 Students all work at different paces and come to school each day with varying levels of focus and attention.
-Instead of scolding fidgety students or allowing them to distract others, some teachers have come up with creative methods for keeping fidgety kids focused.
+Instead of reacting to issues fidgeting may cause, some proactive teachers have devised creative methods for keeping fidgety students focused.
 Check out some of the best responses we gathered when we asked teachers about their methods for keeping a classroom focused and ready to learn.

 Keys for Keeping Fidgety Students Focused

-Learning takes a lot of focus, and some students can handle focused learning for longer periods of time than others.
-In an effort to give students the best chance at absorbing the information they need, many teachers have organized their classroom to accommodate fidgety students.
+Learning takes a lot of focus, and some students can handle focused learning longer than others.
+To give students the best chance at absorbing the information they need, many teachers have organized their classrooms to accommodate fidgety students.
 See what has worked for other real teachers!

 Movement is a Must

-Keeping young minds moving is one way to help retain focus, according to these teachers:
+According to these teachers, keeping young minds moving is one great way to help retain focus.

-“I have used wobble stools, hand fidgets, wiggle cushions but more importantly for all of my students given brain breaks.
-We get up and wiggle and move to some music or a just dance activity.” – Jami G.
+“I have used wobble stools, hand fidgets, and wiggle cushions.
+But more importantly, all of my students get brain breaks.
+We get up and wiggle and move to some music or do a dance activity.” – Jami G.

 “Bouncy bands on the desk for their feet!
 Also, regular brain breaks for the whole class helps everybody.
 Lastly, I like to pick strategic helpers who need to move more often so they can get up and pass papers or whatever else needs to be done.” – Kyla W.